emqx/cloud-docs/en_US/rule_engine/rule_engine_mqtt.md

 ## 2. Set the filter conditions of the rule engine

-Enter [EMQ X Cloud Console](https://cloud-intl.emqx.com/console/), and click to enter the deployment to use MQTT Broker bridge.
+Enter [EMQX Cloud Console](https://cloud-intl.emqx.com/console/), and click to enter the deployment to use MQTT Broker bridge.

 On the deployment page, select the rule engine and click Create.